fatal-bundy/FastIO2KB/README.md

   * PPSSPP keymap
 * Refactored code
 * Added control handler function for cleaner termination
+* Shortened polling interval to 1ms (instead of 10ms)
 * Fixed bugs that caused keypress (keydown) events to be reported multiple times
 * Added support for the following inputs:
   * Player 1 Buttons 7&8